Swap Algorithm

 Slippage Curves derived from Scalar Potentials

 The trade-in and trade-out are executed atomically and the swap rate is based on external oracle price feeds, modulated with a function of the states of both involved pools.
-Trades furthermore incur a fee which is credited to liquidity providers as a reward (split between the involved trade-out Swap Pool and the Backstop Pool).
+Swaps furthermore incur a fee which is credited to liquidity providers as a reward (split between the involved trade-out Swap Pool, the Backstop Pool, and the Protocol).

 We therefore introduce the concept of potential energy from physics to liquidity pools in order to incentivize traders, arbitrageurs and liquidity providers to contribute to keeping pools healthy.
 The basic idea is that any action that moves a pool away from a balanced state results in a dynamic slippage that accumulates as a potential.
 Bringing the pool closer to a balanced state results in the opposite: a dynamic reward that reduces the potential.
 The idea is analogous to potential energy in other settings, for example the gravitational potential where moving an object away from a large mass requires work to be done while that energy is released when moving the object back to its original location.